When (and When Not) to Rewrite

 Under those conditions, a rewrite is a refactor with extra steps, not a leap of faith.
 Absent them, the incremental path from Phase 2 - trace, test, small safe change, repeat - gets you to the same clean end state without the all-or-nothing risk.

-The honest default: assume the rewrite urge is sunk-cost thinking in disguise (the code is confusing, so surely starting over is less work) until you've proven otherwise with the checklist above.
-Most of the time, the fastest way out of confusing legacy code isn't replacing it — it's a series of small, tested changes that turn confusing code into code you understand, one Chesterton's Fence at a time.
+The clear-eyed default: assume the rewrite urge is sunk-cost thinking in disguise (the code is confusing, so surely starting over is less work) until you've proven otherwise with the checklist above.
+Most of the time, the fastest way out of confusing legacy code isn't replacing it - it's a series of small, tested changes that turn confusing code into code you understand, one Chesterton's Fence at a time.

 [